-- Students who previously passed a course may only repeat that course one additional time (two total attempts). - Students who have attempted but not passed a course may repeat the course two additional times (three total attempts). - The grade received on the last course repeat becomes the final grade and supersedes all other grades for that course.
+- Students who previously passed a course may only repeat that course one additional time (two total attempts). - Students who have attempted but not passed a course may repeat the course two additional times (three total attempts).

+- Nursing students are allowed to repeat no more than two courses in the Nursing program. - Any student who earns less than a C (75%) for any course in the Nursing program will be considered to have not passed the course and will have one opportunity to repeat and pass the course.
+If the student fails the course on the second attempt, the student will be dismissed from the Nursing program. - The grade received on the last course repeat becomes the final grade and supersedes all other grades for that course.
 It will replace all other grades for that course in the CGPA calculation. - All final grades are reflected on the official transcript; repeated courses are designated by "." - Students who do not successfully pass a required course after three attempts will be dismissed from the program.
-Students dismissed from a program for failing a required course three times cannot be readmitted into the same program or into another program that requires the same course.

-• All program-specific grading requirements and restrictions on course repeats stipulated by state regulatory and accrediting bodies or the campus catalog must be followed.
+Students dismissed from a program for failing a required course three times cannot be readmitted into the same program or into another program that requires the same course. - All program-specific grading requirements and restrictions on course repeats stipulated by state regulatory and accrediting bodies or the campus catalog must be followed.